emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 This page includes several examples of using `near-api-js` presented as a collection of code snippets.

-`near-api-js` is a JavaScript/TypeScript library for development of DApps on the Axion platform that can be used from any client or server-side JavaScript environment.
+`near-api-js` is a JavaScript/TypeScript library for development of DApps on the Fermi platform that can be used from any client or server-side JavaScript environment.

 Every code snippet on this page will work as expected if you copy and paste it into a "working context" by which we mean something like the **Playground** presented in the [introduction to `near-api-js`](/docs/develop/front-end/introduction).